foreversd/nssocket/README.md

 1. Leverages wildcard and namespaced events from [EventEmitter2][0]
 2. Automatically serializes messages passed to `.send()` and deserializes messages from `data` events.
+3. Implements default reconnect logic for potentially faulty connections.
-3. Automatically wraps TCP connections with TLS using [a known workaround][1]
+4. Automatically wraps TCP connections with TLS using [a known workaround][1]

 ## Messages
 Messages in `nssocket` are serialized JSON arrays of the following form: